Macaca fascicularis: Diet

 Crab-eating macaques are omnivorous frugivores and eat fruits, leaves, flowers, shoots, roots, invertebrates, and small animals in variable quantities.
 They eat durians, such as Durio graveolens and D. zibethinus, and are a major seed disperser for the latter species.

-They exhibit particularly low tolerance for swallowing seeds, but spit seeds out if larger than 3–4 mm.
+They exhibit particularly low tolerance for swallowing seeds, and spit seeds out if larger than 3–4 mm.
 This decision to spit seeds is thought to be adaptive; it avoids filling the monkey's stomach with wasteful bulky seeds that cannot be used for energy.
 Fruit makes up 40% to over 80% of the diet of wild crab-eating macaques, except in highly provisioned populations or highly disturbed environments.

 Crab-eating macaques can become synanthrope, living off human resources when feeding in cropfields on young dry rice, cassava leaves, rubber fruit, taro plants, coconuts, mangos, and other crops, often causing significant losses to local farmers.
 In villages, towns, and cities, they frequently take food from garbage cans and refuse piles.
 In Padangtegal Bali macaque 70% of their diet is provisioned.
 They become unafraid of humans in these conditions, which can lead to macaques directly taking food from people, both passively and aggressively.